JoeyBL8/ecocadia/GAME_RULES.md

 # Ecocadia TCG

 ## game setup
+Each player draws 6 cards.
+if either player does not have a creature in hand, they can show the hand, and then reshuffle and redraw.
-At the start of the game each player selects 1 basic job card from their job pile and places that card face up on the board.
+At the start of the game each player selects 1 basic job card from their job pile and places that card face-down on the board.
-Then 6 cards are drawn.
-Each player places one of their creatures free of cost Face down (only if they do not have special appearance requirements).
+Each player places one of their creatures Face down (only if they do not have special appearance requirements).
-Then both creatures are revealed, the player with the lowest defensive stats can go first.
-The first player does not draw, but is allowed all other moves as if the turn is set up normally.
+Then both creatures are revealed, the players pay the cost and the player with the highers defensive stats can go first.
+The first player can draw, but all damaging moves will result in 0 damage done.

 ## field
 ```